• Facebook

 Having talked about my forthcoming meal ‘In the realm of the senses’ in which I was looking for particular smelly food, Les introduced me to Chinese chives.
 They really stink.
 Of excrement.
 But they taste great either in salads or cooked.

 Les’ pick of restaurants in Chinatown included ‘Wan Chai corner’ and ‘Taste of Beijing’ further north where you could watch the cook stir fry generous helpings of modern Northern Chinese food through the window: two woks and a central running tap to cool the woks and rinse them between dishes.
-Les also talked to me about Sichuan restaurants Bar Shu advised by Fuschia Dunlop, who is the first European woman to qualify as a Sichuan chef.
+Les also talked to me about Sichuan restaurants Bar Shu advised by Fuchsia Dunlop, who is the first European woman to qualify as a Sichuan chef.

 I really have much to learn about Eastern cooking and Les was the perfect tour guide.